BirdeeHub/nixCats-nvim/README.md

 required, if any.
 It will directly import the utils and thus also the builder and help from nixCats-nvim itself, keeping your configuration clean.

-Re-enter the nixCats nvim version by typing `vim .` or `nixCats .` and take a look!
+Re-enter the nixCats nvim version by typing `nixCats .` and take a look!
 Reference the help and nixCats-nvim itself as a guide for importing your setup.
 Typing `:help nixCats` will open up a list of help options for this flake via auto-complete.